n8n-io/n8n-docs/docs/doc2/table-extraction/manual-row-selection.md

 ![](/_images/doc2/image-10-1024x606.png)

 On the screenshot you can see that the table and columns have already been defined.
-Having a detailed look on the highlighted information (PRAEF) you will recognize that the text is written through columns "Bezeichnung", "Menge", "ME" and "Preis in EUR".
+After having a detailed look on the highlighted information (PRAEF) you will recognize that the text is written through columns "Bezeichnung", "Menge", "ME" and "Preis in EUR".

 [Sign up for a 30 days free trail](https://app.polydocs.io){ .md-button .md-button--primary }